-This documentation is prepared by the project proponent and typically consists of either a Development Proposal and Environmental Management Plan (DPEMP) or, for smaller projects, an Environmental Effects Report (EER).
+This documentation is prepared by the project proponent and typically consists of either an Environmental Impact Statement (EIS) or, for smaller projects, an Environmental Effects Report (EER).

 The EPA Board is required under section 74(6) of the EMPCA to provide an opportunity for public consultation on the project before the